MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 }
 ```

+Notice that the `GetAsync` method now calls the `CacheService` class, rather than calling the database directly.
+The `CacheService` class first tries to get the item from Azure Redis Cache.
+If the value isn't found in Redis Cache, the `CacheService` invokes a lambda function that was passed to it by the caller.
+The lamba function is responsible for fetching the data from the database.
+This implementation decouples the repository from the particular caching solution, and decouples the `CacheService` from the database.

 ## Considerations

 - If the cache is unavailable, perhaps because of a transient failure, don't return an error to the client.
 Instead, fetch the data from the original data source.
 However, be aware that while the cache is being recovered, the original data store could be swamped with requests, resulting in timeouts and failed connections.
 (After all, this is one of the motivations for using a cache in the first place.)
 Use a technique such as the [Circuit Breaker pattern][circuit-breaker] to avoid overwhelming the data source.

 - Applications that cache nonstatic data should be designed to support eventual consistency.

-- For web APIs, you can support client-side caching by including a Cache-Control in request and response messages, and using ETags to identify versions of objects.
+- For web APIs, you can support client-side caching by including a Cache-Control header in request and response messages, and using ETags to identify versions of objects.
 See [Considerations for optimizing client-side data access][client-cache].

 - You don't have to cache entire entities.
-If most of an entity is static but only a small piece is changes frequently, cache the static elements and retrieve the dynamic elements from the data source.
+If most of an entity is static but only a small piece changes frequently, cache the static elements and retrieve the dynamic elements from the data source.
 This approach can help to reduce the volume of I/O being performed against the data source.

-- In some cases, it's useful to cache volatile data, if that data is short-lived.
+- In some cases, if volatile data is short-lived, it can be useful to cache it.
 For example, consider a device that continually sends status updates.
 It might make sense to cache this information as it arrives, and not write it to a persistent store at all.

 - To prevent data from becoming stale, many caching solutions support configurable expiration periods, so that data is automatically removed from the cache after a specified interval.
 You may need to tune the expiration time for your scenario.
 Data that is highly static can stay in the cache for longer periods than volatile data that may become stale quickly.

-- If the caching solution doesn't provide built-in expiration, you may need to implement a background process that sweeps that cache, to prevent it from growing without limits, and to purge stale data.
+- If the caching solution doesn't provide built-in expiration, you may need to implement a background process that occasionally sweeps the cache, to prevent it from growing without limits, and to evict stale data.

 - Besides caching data from an external data source, you can use caching to save the results of complex computations.
-However, you should instrument the application first to determine whether it's actually CPU-bound.
+Before you do that, however, instrument the application to determine whether the application is really CPU bound.

 - It might be useful to prime the cache when the application start.
 Populate the cache with the data that is most likely to be used.